RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 - mAP@0.5: ~96%
 - Inference time: ~20ms (GPU), <100ms (CPU)

-Upon detection, the team calculate the centroid of the balloon and convert it to **relative pixel coordinates** with the frame’s center as origin.
-This allows quadrant classification (`Q1–Q4`) and distance estimation.
+Upon detection, the model calculates the centroid of the balloon and converts it to **relative pixel coordinates**, using the frame's center as the origin.
+This enables both quadrant classification (`Q1–Q4`) and distance estimation.

 ![Balloon Detection Using YOLOv5](./figures/output_detection.png)
 *Figure 1: Real-time detection of the green target balloon using a custom-trained YOLOv5 model with quadrant-based localization.*